 "I am happy that out of all the course options available I chose sport coaching and development because without the CIP I don’t think I’d be where I am today.”

-"The Coaching Innovation Project has provided me with a number of experiences which I am still reflecting and learning from today.
+"The Community Innovation Project has provided me with a number of experiences which I am still reflecting and learning from today.

 "The experience of identifying a need, then planning and delivering a project to meet that need is proving to be a great asset at identifying and developing projects at work.
 Furthermore, the CIP provided me with a strong foundation in effectively monitoring and evaluating projects.